adobe/aio-cli-plugin-aem-rde/README.md

 1. Run `aio login`
 2. Run `aio aem:rde` for general help.
 3. Run `aio aem:rde:install --help ` for help about a specific command.
-4. Run `aio aem:rde:status --help` to see if the configured environment can be accessed.
+4. Run `aio aem:rde:status` to see if the configured environment can be accessed.

 ## Running unit tests